Skip to content

 risk_factors.append(('admin_privileges', 0.4))

-# MFA status
+# Multi-factor authentication status assessment

 if not user.mfa_enabled: